-AuroraGuard™ compounds include rigid PVC, TPOs and TPEs that provide high-heat, Low-Smoke Zero-Halogen and flame-retardant properties.
-As a result, they are ideal for demanding applications that include appliance, automotive, battery, electrical, umbilicals, and wire and cable, building and construction, and custom extrusion and injection molding.
+AuroraGuard™ compounds include rigid and flexible PVC, CPVC, TPOs and TPEs that provide high-heat, low-smoke zero-halogen and flame-retardant properties.
+As a result, they are ideal for demanding applications that include appliance, automotive, battery, electrical, umbilicals, wire and cable, building and construction, and custom extrusion and injection molding.

 Low-Smoke Zero-Halogen (LSZH or LSOH) is a type of plastic used in the wire and cable industry for cable jacketing.
 LSOH cable jacketing is custom compounded to produce minimal smoke and low toxicity when exposed to fire.

-Since no harmful toxins are actually released, LSOH material is usually used in poorly ventilated areas such as plenum, aircraft, rail cars, and tunnels in which smoke is likely to both build up and come into contact with people.
-Low-Smoke Zero-Halogen material is becoming very popular, and can be required when the safety of people and equipment is critical.
-Low-Smoke Zero-Halogen compound also has the added benefit of complying with the European Union’s Restriction of Hazardous Substances (RoHS) directive and similar North American safety and environmental standards.
+Low-smoke zero-halogen material is becoming very popular, and can be required when the safety of people and equipment is critical.
+Low-smoke zero-halogen compound also has the added benefit of complying with the European Union’s Restriction of Hazardous Substances (RoHS) directive and similar North American safety and environmental standards.

 Our innovative line of LSOH compounds fall into two families: